Kuala Lumpur: My home, it could be yours too!

 Stage & Screen

-A convenient segue way, the KL Performing Arts Center (or KLPAC) is an excellent place for a myriad of performances by local and foreign groups.
+The KL Performing Arts Center (or KLPAC) is an excellent place for a myriad of performances by local and foreign groups.

 With an award-winning architectural design, KLPAC has not only been a home to the arts community and a foster home for foreign troupes but it has become the very lifeline that keeps the arts and cultural life in Malaysia breathing.